jacebenson/jace.pro/content/page/apis/2017-02-10-glidesystem-aka-gs.md

 ## What is gs

-`gs` is very heavily used in Servicenow, and as such, knowing what it can, and cannot do it crucial.
+`gs` is very heavily used in Servicenow, and as such, knowing what it can, and cannot do is crucial.
 Below I go over the functions I’m aware of and what they do.
 Below these things refer to the availability based on weather you are in [global scope](https://docs.servicenow.com/bundle/kingston-application-development/page/app-store/dev_portal/API_reference/GlideSystem/concept/c_GlideSystemAPI.html)